dropserver

 Different route types

 When declaring routes, you can specify a route type.
-Currently there are just two route types: regular callback (which calls a function in the sandbox to respond to a request) and static file handler (which serves files from @app, @appspace or other valid directory).
+Currently there are just two route types:

 Local file access